-To give a bit more background information, here’s what to know about The Owl House, in case you or your kids haven’t seen the show yet.
+To give more background information, here’s what to know about The Owl House, in case you or your kids haven’t seen the show yet.
 The cartoon, which just made its debut on Disney Channel on January 10, follows a teen who wants to become a witch and the trials and tribulations she faces along the way.
 Here’s the synopsis:

 Self-assured teenager Luz stumbles upon a portal to a magical realm where she befriends a rebellious witch, Eda, and a tiny warrior, King; despite not having magical abilities, Luz pursues her dream of becoming a witch by serving as Eda’s apprentice.